aridjayarecipes/cutesrecipes.web.app/content/post/2619-easiest-way-to-make-super-quick-homemade-cauliflower-soup-with-raspberry-sauce-and-truffle-oil.md

 1. Get to taste Pine nuts (for serving)

 This creamy roasted cauliflower soup is rich and thick, but also good for TIP: You can use butter instead of oil for extra flavor.
-Since you only saute the garlic and herbs for a minute, the butter won&#39;t get the chance to burn.
+Since you only saute the garlic and herbs for a minute, the butter won't get the chance to burn.
 From classic chicken noodle soup to regional specialties, like meat and potato hot dish, these nostalgic dishes are the perfect way to enjoy the fall season.
 Separate cauliflower onto individual plates and top liberally with Parmesan cheese, pine nuts, and parsley.

 <!--inarticleads2-->